Introduction

 Attachments and Customization

 Another factor is the customization of the combine.
 If you buy directly from the factory, they can design and build the machine according to your specific needs.
-Of course, custom designs usually add to the production cost, so customized combines tend to be more expensive.
+Of course, custom designs usually add to the production cost, so customized combinations tend to be more expensive.

 Other costs when purchasing a combine harvester